latrop/sdss_downloader/README.md

 EXAMPLES

-    python ./sdss_downloader.py gri -i mygalaxies.dat -r 0.5 -s
+    python ./sdss_downloader.py gri -i mygalaxies.dat -a -s

-downloades all fields within 0.5 arcminutes for objects from file 'mygalaxies.dat' in filters g, r and i and creates scripts to concatenate ajacent fields.
+downloades all fields within specified radius for objects from file 'mygalaxies.dat' in filters g, r and i and creates scripts to concatenate adjacent fields.